 Captor Capital Appoints Dene Rogers as CEO of Captor Acquisition Corp.

 TORONTO, Aug.
-02, 2019 - Captor Capital Corp.
-(CSE: CPTR; FRANKFURT: NMV; STUTTGART: NMVA; USOTC: CPTRF), ("Captor" or the "Company"), a cannabis-focused investment company, is pleased to announce the appointment of highly experienced and successful business leader, Dene Rogers, as the CEO of Captor Acquisition Corp.
+06, 2019 - Captor Capital Corp.
+(CSE: CPTR; FRANKFURT: NMV; STUTTGART: NMVA; USOTC: CPTRF), ("Captor" or the "Company"), a cannabis-focused investment company, is pleased to announce the appointment of highly experienced and successful business leader, Dene Rogers, as the CEO of Captor Acquisition Corp..
 Captor Acquisition Corp. is a wholly owned subsidiary, under which Captor Capital holds all of its US cannabis assets.

 Mr. Rogers possesses a wealth of cannabis experience from his work with private equity firms focused on the industry.
 He served as the CEO of Target Australia and Sears Canada and brings with him an unparalleled depth of business, financial, strategic and operational expertise.
 Mr. Rogers, who holds an MSc from Oxford University and an MBA from Yale University, also held senior positions with Kmart and Radio Shack.